-Asbestos may be a health risk if it is damaged or disturbed during building renovations or by a demolition.
+Asbestos may be a health risk if it is damaged or disturbed during building renovations or demolition.
 It is important to contain and handle asbestos and remove it appropriately to avoid coming in contact with airborne asbestos fibers.

 The Health Department and EPA have specific asbestos-related requirements for school maintenance, repair, renovation and demolition.
 These requirements make sure asbestos-containing materials are handled safely during renovations to prevent health risks.